Minuscule 251: Description

 The text is divided according to the small Ammonian sections, whose numbers are given at the margin, but without references to the Eusebian Canons.

 It contains the Epistula ad Carpianum, the Eusebian Canon tables, lists of the κεφαλαια (tables of contents) before each Gospel.
 It has pictures.

-The text has some affinities with codex 59.
+The text has some affinities with Minuscule 59.

 Text

 The Greek text of the codex has some the Byzantine readings, but it is not pure the Byzantine text.
 Hermann von Soden lists as II.
 Aland did not assign it to any Category.

 According to the Claremont Profile Method it belongs to the textual cluster 1229.

 Textually it is close to the Codex Tischendorfianus IV.

 History

 The manuscript once belonged to Auxentius.
 Theophilus Zagoloras sent it to one of the monasteries at Athos peninsula in A.D.
 1400.
 It was brought to Moscow in 1655, by the monk Arsenius, on the suggestion of the Patriarch Nikon, in the reign of Alexei Mikhailovich Romanov (1645-1676).
 The manuscript was collated by C. F. Matthaei.
 It was examined by Matthaei and Franz Delitzsch.

 The manuscript is currently housed at the Russian State Library (F. 181.
 9 (Gr.
 9)) in Moscow.